The Compleat Angler

-The Compleat Angler (the spelling is sometimes modernised to The Complete Angler, though this spelling also occurs in first editions) is a book by Izaak Walton.
-It was first published in 1653 by Richard Marriot in London.
+The Compleat Angler (often modernised to The Complete Angler) is a book by Izaak Walton, first published in 1653 by Richard Marriot in London.

 Walton continued to add to it for a quarter of a century.
-It is a celebration of the art and spirit of fishing in prose and verse.
+It is a celebration, in prose and verse, of the art and spirit of fishing.
+The book was illustrated by Arthur Rackham in 1931.

-It was illustrated by Arthur Rackham in 1931.
+Walton had spend his early life in Stafford, before moving to London in his teens.
+While the book initially describes fishing trips up the Lea Valley in Hertfordshire, it is thought to reflect Walton's own experience with fishing in the River Dove on the border between Staffordshire and Derbyshire.